 If we can show that high-end brands care, and are unembarrassed to talk about the really hard as well as the fun stuff, maybe it helps a bit.
 Donations definitely help.

-That’s why we run FRAHM ‘In Aid Of Mind’.
+That’s why we run FRAHM in aid of mental health charities.

 Take care, Nick & Jason.